stnbu/sandbox/myhonestfeedback_com.md

 # My (Totally) Honest Feedback dot Com

-The domain name is registured to a totally-not-squatter.
+The domain name is registered to a totally-not-squatter.
 But it needn't be so on the nose anyhow, eh Twitter?

 ## The Idea in URLs